New Fire TV Sticks (Vega OS) Can't Sideload a VPN — Here's the Fix

 Here's the good news: you don't have to fight the device at all.
 Instead of trying to put a VPN on the Fire Stick, you put the UK connection on the router the stick connects to.

 Our pre-configured VPN router connects through a genuine UK residential IP — the same kind of address an ordinary British home uses.
-Every device on that router's Wi-Fi shares it, so UK services tend to see an everyday UK household rather than a VPN.
+Every device on that router's Wi-Fi shares it, so UK services see an everyday UK household rather than a VPN.
 Because the clever part sits in the router, any Fire Stick works — Vega or Android — with nothing to install on the stick itself.

 That neatly sidesteps the whole sideloading problem: it doesn't matter that Vega OS is locked down, because you're not installing anything on it.